 Nest pension summary

 Nest provides a simple, cost-effective pension solution for employers and employees alike.
-It is a government-backed public corporation which means that it has no shareholders and so runs the scheme in the interest of its members.
+Nest is a government-backed public corporation which means that it has no shareholders and so runs the scheme in the interest of its members.
 Nest provides users with a simple online dashboard that is easy to understand and allows members to easily switch between seven diversified pension funds.
 Those that are no longer contributing to their Nest pension pots and who want more investment choice may want to look elsewhere but for the majority, Nest provides a safe and straightforward way to manage their workplace pension.
+Small businesses looking to implement a new auto-enrolment pension scheme may also want to consider Penfold*, a specialist pension provider that can provide a bespoke service tailored to the specific business.